 After viewing Niagara Falls, head back towards the drainpipe (tunnel underneath the highway) and cross the creek.
 You don’t need to enter the tunnel, but it’s near where the trail connects to the other side of the stream.

 This trail is one of the access points to the Gold Mine Trail and, ultimately, the trestle and the Goldstream Gold Mine.
-Following this trail for the entire 3.5 km also leads you to Hidden Springs Falls.
+Following this trail for 3.5 km also leads you to Hidden Springs Falls.

-If you want a much shorter route to these small yet pretty falls, another highway pullout is a bit further down the Malahat.
+If you want a much shorter route to these small yet pretty falls, another highway pullout is further down the Malahat.
 The Gold Mine is found about halfway down the trail from either waterfall.

 Hint: Entering any of the above-bolded text into Google Maps will give you a general reference point that hopefully makes your search easier.